csqiangwen/COMP5331_Group11/README.md

 </div>

 ## Introduction
-This is a COMP5311 project by WEN Qiang, XU Shuanjie, ZHU Jiapeng.
+This is a COMP5311 project by WEN Qiang, XU Shuangjie, ZHU Jiapeng.

 ## Requirements